We expect more and more hot days as climate change continues.

 - Some community organizations have “friendly visitors” or perform outreach to their clients during heat events.
 Some also can provide transportation to cooling centres during heat events.

-- Social Prescribing programs can help make connections (send referrals to local Seniors Community Connectors); patients can also call 211 to be link to resources.
+- Social Prescribing programs can help make connections (send referrals to local Seniors Community Connectors); patients can also call 211 to be linked to resources.
 Pathwaysbc.ca also has community-based senior services organizations.

 - Some cooling strategies do not work for all our patients